argoproj/argo-cd/docs/user-guide/commands/argocd_app_diff.md

 ### Options

 ```
+      --app string               Compare live app to a local application manifest
       --exit-code                Return non-zero exit code when there is a diff (default true)
       --hard-refresh             Refresh application data as well as target manifests cache
   -h, --help                     help for diff